 - International Trauma Life Support (ITLS)

-Here at Clear Lake Emergency Medical Corps, we strive to provide the best patient care and customer service imaginable.
+Here at Clear Lake Emergency Medical Services, we strive to provide the best patient care and customer service imaginable.